pdfcpu/pdfcpu/generate/booklet.md

 For example, you can bind your paper in eight sheet folios (also known as signatures), with each folio containing 32 pages of your book.
 For such a multi folio booklet set `multifolio:on` and play around with `foliosize` which defaults to 8.

-The multifolio option is only supported for `n=2`.

 ### Description

 A configuration string to specify the details of the booklet layout.